 If your kid is old enough to comprehend, you should explain that our optometrist will display some images, letters, numbers and objects that need to be identified.
 Older children should be aware that the eye doctor may administer dilating eye drops, which could sting mildly for a few seconds and will make vision blurry for a while.

 The specific testing varies depending upon your kid’s overall health condition, vision condition, age and developmental stage.
 We customize every pediatric eye exam to satisfy the requirements of the individual patient.

-Whether you find our Troy, Luverne or Enterprise optometrist most convenient to visit, we administer procedures to evaluate the same visual skills in each office of Family Eye Center.
+Whether you find our Troy, Luverne, Enterprise or Ozark optometrist most convenient to visit, we administer procedures to evaluate the same visual skills in each office of Family Eye & Laser.
 These skills include:

 Now!
 If your child has not had a comprehensive pediatric eye exam, don’t delay.
 According to the American Optometric Association, guidelines state: